David-Kunz/jester/README.md

 ## Options

-You can provide options for `run` and `debug`, these are the defaults:
+You can specify options for all functions, these are the defaults:

 ```lua
 {